mbliznikova/many-faced/README.md

 password=<password for this user, you can find in in http://jenkins_address/me/configure in Show API Token...>
 url=http://jenkins_address
 ```
-When you have the jenkins_jobs.ini file,
-1. Go to terminal (if you have Linux) and execute the following command:
+When you have the jenkins_jobs.ini file, go to the terminal (if you have Linux) and execute the following command:
 ```
     jenkins-jobs --conf /<path_to_jenkins_jobs.ini_file> update  /<path_to_job_templates.yaml>
 ```